Ask Slashdot: What Are Some Lies Programmers Tell Themselves?

 I'm just a hobby programmer but...
 (Score:5, Funny)

-It will be finished next week (Score:2)
+It will be finished next week (Score:3)

 "I can make that deadline ..."
 (Score:2)